Self-similar source-type solutions to the three-dimensional Navier-Stokes equations: 3D Navier-Stokes equations

 \section{3D Navier-Stokes equations}

-We will describe two approaches for handling a perturbative treatment for the 3D Navier-Stokes equations.
+\textit{ We will describe two approaches for handling the scaled 3D Navier-Stokes equations perturbatively.
 First we describe a general framework based on the Green's function.
-Second we describe the other iterative approach which is specifically suited for calculations associated with the 3D Navier-Stokes problem.
+Second we describe an iterative approach which is specifically suited for calculations associated with the 3D Navier-Stokes problem.}